-While Rioja wine is world famous, you might not realize that there are many tourist attractions in the area, making it a really interesting place to visit.
-We’re sharing some of the many reasons why you should visit La Rioja, Spain – there’s much more to the area than just wine…
+While Rioja wine is world famous, you might not realize that there are many tourist attractions in the Rioja area.
+This makes it a really interesting place to visit.
+Here are some of the many reasons why you should visit La Rioja, Spain.

-There are some stunning medieval castles dotted around the area of La Rioja, including 15th century Castillo de Sajazarra, for which you can only visit the exterior.
+There are some stunning medieval castles dotted around the Rioja region, including 15th century Castillo de Sajazarra, for which you can only visit the exterior.
 Castillo de Aguas Mansas is located in the town of Agoncillo and can be visited on weekdays.

 Haro itself is a charming town known for its red wine, with some picturesque old buildings and churches.
 The actual capital of La Rioja, Spain is a town called Logrono, however Haro is considered to be the wine capital of the area.

 5. Sierra Cebollera

 The Parque Natural Sierra Cebollera is definitely worth a visit, but the whole area is stunning.
 The mountain ranges are popular for climbing, hiking, skiing, and even bungee jumping or paragliding if you’re feeling adventurous.

 Parts of the Camino de Santiago pass through the area and the scenery is spectacular.

 The Monasteries of San Millán Yuso and Suso are both registered as UNESCO World Heritage Sites due to their historical importance.
 The monastery in San Millán Suso dates from the mid-6th century whereas the monastery of Yuso dates from the 11th century and is still a thriving place of worship today.